 Use our search tool to browse our database of frequently asked questions!

-Collision Damage Waiver simply removes the responsibility for damage to a hire car if it is involved in an accident whilst you are hiring it.
+Collision Damage Waiver simply removes the responsibility for paying for damage to a hire car if it is involved in an accident whilst you are hiring it.
 Often there is an 'excess' which means you are still liable for the first few hundred pounds of damage even if you have taken Collision Damage Waiver.

-Collision Damage Waiver is normally provided automatically within a car hire package booked with a UK firm, although if booking a car hire directly with a company or website that is based in the US, Canada, South America and some parts of Asia it may have to be bought separately.
+Collision Damage Waiver is normally provided automatically within a car hire package booked with a UK firm, although, if booking a car hire directly with a company or website that is based in the US, Canada, South America and some parts of Asia, it may have to be bought separately.

 This is due to the fact that in these areas residents of those countries normally transfer their normal car insurance policies to cover a rented car - an option not available to EU residents.